Guide to Buying Your First Microscope

 The majority of modern light microscopes contain halogen lighting, since it produces a strong, white light and usually comes with a rheostat to allow the light levels to be altered with ease.

 Fluorescent microscopes are typically found in highly specialised scopes that are used for molecular and biological research.
-Thee help the researchers observe fluorsecent tags such as fluorophores commonly used in research.
+These help researchers observe fluorescent tags such as fluorophores commonly used in research.

 Light Emitting Diode systems on the other hand provide multiple advantages and are by far the latest technology in microscope illumination.
-While, LED microscopes eat less power and heat up less.
-A LED microscope can also be cordless, since these microscopes can be powered with batteries.
+While LED microscopes eat less power and heat up less, they can also be cordless, since these microscopes can be powered with batteries.

 Digital Microscopes